pronetware-it/DevOps_for_-Unix/linux-base/README.md

 2) Use the passwd command to change the password.
 Examine the basic parameters of the command.
    What system file does it change *?
-+ Under the user account, the Passwd team can only change the password of this account.
++ Under the user account, the passwd team can only change the password of this account.
-  The team executed from Root can change the password of any account.
+  The team executed from root can change the password of any account.
-+ The Passwd team makes changes to the /etc /passwd file
++ The passwd team makes changes to the **/etc/passwd** file
 ![image](https://github.com/pronetware-it/DevOps_for_Unix/blob/main/linux-base/1-1-2.gif)